mkg20001/ipfs-cli-tryout/README.md

 First prepare the shims and cli by running `bash prepare.sh`

-Now run `npx webpack` to re-generate the assets
+Now run `npm run watch` to watch the assets and re-build the bundle on every change

 That's it!